 One of the great perks of teaching in China is that most positions include free accommodation.

-In other cases, you may receive a generous subsidy or stipend (extra money in your pay) to go towards accommodation.
+In other cases, you may receive a generous subsidy or stipend (extra money in your pay) to go towards housing.

-The amount of money you can make teaching in China will depend on a number of factors, including:
+How much money you can earn teaching in China depends on a number of factors, including:

 Generally speaking, monthly salaries for TEFL teachers in China range from about 6,000 RMB to 18,000 RMB.

 Even if your salary was at the lower end of the scale, you would still be earning more than the average local salary in most Chinese cities.